Superdeterminism: Overview

 Although he acknowledged the loophole, he also argued that it was implausible.
 Even if the measurements performed are chosen by deterministic random number generators, the choices can be assumed to be "effectively free for the purpose at hand," because the machine's choice is altered by a large number of very small effects.
 It is unlikely for the hidden variable to be sensitive to all of the same small influences that the random number generator was.

-Nobel Prize winner Gerard 't Hooft discussed this loophole with John Bell in the early 1980s.
-"I raised the question: Suppose that also Alice's and Bob's decisions have to be seen as not coming out of free will, but being determined by everything in the theory.
-John said, well, you know, that I have to exclude.
-If it's possible, then what I said doesn't apply.
-I said, Alice and Bob are making a decision out of a cause.
-A cause lies in their past and has to be included in the picture".
+Nobel Prize in Physics winner Gerard 't Hooft discussed this loophole with John Bell in the early 1980s:

 According to the physicist Anton Zeilinger, if superdeterminism is true, some of its implications would bring into question the value of science itself by destroying falsifiability:

 [W]e always implicitly assume the freedom of the experimentalist...
 This fundamental assumption is essential to doing science.
 If this were not true, then, I suggest, it would make no sense at all to ask nature questions in an experiment, since then nature could determine what our questions are, and that could guide our questions such that we arrive at a false picture of nature.

 Physicists Sabine Hossenfelder and Tim Palmer have argued that superdeterminism "is a promising approach not only to solve the measurement problem, but also to understand the apparent non-locality of quantum physics".

-Wiseman and Cavalcanti argue that any hypothetical superdeterministic theory "would be about as plausible, and appealing, as belief in ubiquitous alien mind-control".
+Howard M. Wiseman and Eric Cavalcanti argue that any hypothetical superdeterministic theory "would be about as plausible, and appealing, as belief in ubiquitous alien mind-control".